nobodyPerfecZ/PyCSP/README.md

 [here](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem).

 ### Solving CSPs with PyCSPSolver
-In the following, we want to solve a 2x2 sudoku puzzle with PyCSP.
+In the following, we want to solve a 2x2 sudoku puzzle with PyCSPSolver.
 First we need to define our problem as CSP.
 So we have to define variables, domains and constraints before we can solve it.